code4recovery/tsml-ui/README.md

 ## Advanced Customization

-See [src/helpers/settings.js](settings.js) for options that can be set by defining a `window.config` object.
+See [src/helpers/settings.js](settings.js) for options that can be set by defining a `tsml_react_config` object.
 You can customize many of the behaviors and any text string that the app uses.
 It's only necessary to specify those values you wish to override.

 ### Set your timezone

 `America/New_York` is the default.
 To change it, add this code inside a `<script>` tag.

-    window.config = {
+    var tsml_react_config = {
       timezone: 'America/Los_Angeles'
     };